cmu-delphi/delphi-epidata/README.md

 This is the home of [Delphi](https://delphi.cmu.edu/)'s epidemiological data API.
-See our [API documentation](https://cmu-delphi.github.io/delphi-epidata/) for details on the available data sets, APIs, and clients
+See our [API documentation](https://cmu-delphi.github.io/delphi-epidata/) for details on the available data sets, APIs, and clients.

 ## Development Quickstart